pymedphys/pymedphys/docs/developer/contributing.rst

 contributions.
-Create an issue on GitHub within the PyMedPhys repository `here <https://github.com/pymedphys/pymedphys/issues/new/>`__ and include "request for commit rights" or similar in your issue's content, along with "@SimonBiggs" and "@Centrus007" to ensure it is seen!
+Create an issue on GitHub within the PyMedPhys repository `here <https://github.com/pymedphys/pymedphys/issues/new/>`__ and include "request for commit rights" or similar in your issue's content, along with "@SimonBiggs" and "@Matthew-Jennings" to ensure it is seen!

 Whenever you wish to discuss anything about PyMedPhys, please create an issue on GitHub.
 It can be to ask for help, suggest a change, provide feedback, or